 The 1971 Kellogg’s football set would prove to be the last time the company produced both baseball and football sets until 1982 when a Raisin Bran promotion included the Kellogg’s name but those cards and the their distribution was vastly different.

 It’s difficult to put an accurate value on a 1971 Kellogg’s set because they are rarely sold as such and condition is vitally important.
-It’s safe to say that crack-free sets start at around $300 but graded collections will go higher.
-Unitas is the most expensive card in the set at around $125 in an ‘8’ holder, with Butkus, Greene and Griese worth about $40-$60 in the same grade and $75-$90 in a 9.
-Many Kellogg’s cards aren’t graded, however, and spotting good looking examples for very reasonable prices is still possible.
+It’s safe to say that crack-free sets start at several hundred dollars but graded collections will go higher.
+Unitas is the most expensive card in the set, usually followed by Butkus, Greene and Griese.
+Many Kellogg’s cards aren’t graded and spotting good looking examples for fairly reasonable prices is still possible.

 You can see 1971 Kellogg’s football cards for sale and auction by clicking here.